papiodesu/leptos_book/src/view/04_iteration.md

                     // can only grow, because moving items around inside the list
                     // means their indices will change and they will all rerender key=|counter| counter.0
-                    // "children」 receives each item from your 「each" iterator
+                    // "children" receives each item from your "each" iterator
                     // and returns a view
                     children=move |(id, count)| {
                         // we can convert our ArcRwSignal to a Copy-able RwSignal